gitstanhub/gitstanhub/README.md

 ### Hi there 👋
-My name is Stanislav and I write code, mostly in test automation scope.
+My name is Stanislav and I write code.
+Mostly in test automation scope.
 Check out my recent project for Spotify App.

 <!--